rasmaormane/testing/content/examples/about/index.md

 ---
 title: CoMet
-summary: What is CoMet toolkit and what can it be used for?
+summary: What is CoMet Toolkit and what can it be used for?
-date: 2024-19-03
+date: 2024-03-19

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.